redhat-et/patu/docs/perf-test/README.md

 ## Description about scenario based test scripts

-1. During the preliminary testing, ../../scripts/perf-test/scaleTest.sh script has been used to test the extent upto which a certain deployment can be scaled with the given constraints and to inflict changes to observe effect of scaling on CNI resource consumption.
+1. During the preliminary testing, [scaleTest.sh](scaleTest.sh) script has been used to test the extent upto which a certain deployment can be scaled with the given constraints and to inflict changes to observe effect of scaling on CNI resource consumption.
-2. Script called ../../scripts/perf-test/impartLoad.sh is used to continuously curl to a certain IP and get the responses iterated into a file.
+2. Script called [impartLoad.sh](impartLoad.sh) is used to continuously curl to a certain IP and get the responses iterated into a file.
 This file helps to determine the number of calls served successfully with HTTP response code 200; and hence calculate statistics like calls handled per second.
-This script can be run as `../../scripts/perf-test/impartLoad.sh <IP of concern> <Number>`.
+This script is present in `/patu/scripts/perf-test`, and can be run as `./impartLoad.sh <IP of concern> <Number>`.
 Second argument enables this script to handle multiple threads concurrently.
 If the script is triggered say 3 times, all three threads will put in their data in separate files.
-3. To calculate the latency of response of `ping` while testing pos-to-pod communication, ../../scripts/perf-test/chkPingLatency.sh has been created.
+3. To calculate the latency of response of `ping` while testing pos-to-pod communication, [chkPingLatency.sh](chkPingLatency.sh) has been created.
 This script, creates a pod in the default namespace with ping capability and then triggers a continuous ping and forwards that data into a file.
 This script when terminated, feeds in the average latency value in the file as well.

 ## iperf3 testing